Robert Franz Schmidt: Research

 His primary research focus has been the characteristics of pain receptors and the processing of signals emanating from them in the spinal cord.
 Thus, for example, he discovered “sleeping pain receptors” which begin to function only when tissues become inflamed.
 He also explained the time course and the causes for increased sensitivity of pain receptors in inflamed tissues, such as occurs after sunburn.

 Teaching

 Schmidt co-edited and personally wrote a number of textbooks, the best known of which is his textbook, Physiologie des Menschen (Human Physiology).
-The book is currently in its 31st edition (eds.
-Schmidt RF, Lang F, Heckmann M), and is considered the standard textbook of physiology in German language.
+The book is currently in its 32nd edition (eds.
+Brandes R, Schmidt RF, Lang F), and is considered the standard textbook of physiology in German language.
 Since 2007 Robert F. Schmidt had been taken on a leading role in the development of patient information and communication systems that can be readily understood by laypersons.